James O'Sullivan (academic)

-James Christopher O'Sullivan (born May 1986) is an Irish writer, publisher, editor, and academic from Cork city.
-He is a university lecturer, the founding editor of New Binary Press, and the writer of three collections of poetry.
+James Christopher O'Sullivan is an Irish writer, publisher, editor, and academic from Cork city.
+He is a university lecturer, the founding editor of Blackwater Publishing and the now-defunct New Binary Press, and the writer of several academics and creative books.

 Career

 Academia

-O'Sullivan is involved in the study of Digital Humanities, and has an interest in computer-assisted text analysis and new media studies.
+O'Sullivan works in the Digital Humanities, with specific research interests in computer-assisted text analysis and cultural analytics, digital fiction, and digital publishing.
 He has held faculty positions at institutions such as Pennsylvania State University and the University of Sheffield.
-As of 2017, he was a lecturer at University College Cork, part of the National University of Ireland.
+As of 2017, he was a lecturer at University College Cork.

 In 2019 he published Towards a Digital Poetics: Electronic Literature & Literary Games (Palgrave Macmillan 2019).
-He has edited several academic volumes, including Reading Modernism with Machines (Palgrave Macmillan 2016).
+He has edited several academic volumes, including Technology in Irish Literature & Culture (Cambridge University Press 2023), The Bloomsbury Handbook to the Digital Humanities (Bloomsbury 2023) and Reading Modernism with Machines (Palgrave Macmillan 2016).

-He contributed to The Bloomsbury Handbook of Electronic Literature edited by Joseph Tabbi which received the 2018 N. Katherine Hayles Award for Criticism from the Electronic Literature Organization.
-He was shortlisted for the Fortier Prize for Digital Humanities research in 2014.

-O'Sullivan has published scholarly papers and essays in a number of peer-reviewed academic journals and books, including Digital Scholarship in the Humanities (Oxford University Press), Leonardo (The MIT Press), Digital Humanities Quarterly, the International Journal of Humanities and Arts Computing (Edinburgh University Press), Digital Studies/Le Champ Numérique, and Literary Studies in the Digital Age (Modern Language Association).
+O'Sullivan has published scholarly papers and essays in a number of peer-reviewed academic journals and books, including Poetics, Digital Scholarship in the Humanities (Oxford University Press), Leonardo (The MIT Press), Digital Humanities Quarterly, the International Journal of Humanities and Arts Computing (Edinburgh University Press), Digital Studies/Le Champ Numérique, and Literary Studies in the Digital Age (Modern Language Association).

+O'Sullivan has been the lead researcher or principal investigator on academic projects such as C21 Editions.
+Funded under a joint initiative of the Irish Research Council (IRC) and the United Kingdom's Arts and Humanities Research Council (AHRC), C21 Editions: Editing & Publishing in the Digital Age received grants worth approximately €650,000.

 His various uses of stylometry to analyse the work of James Patterson have garnered media attention, including being cited by Anthony Lane in The New Yorker.
-O'Sullivan has contributed to a number of digital resources, including Zebrapedia, a project seeking to transcribe the entirety of Philip K. Dick's Exegesis.
-He chaired the 2019 Electronic Literature Organization Conference & Media Arts Festival, the first time the annual gathering of new media scholars and practitioners was hosted in Ireland.

-He is former Associate Director of the Digital Humanities Summer Institute at the University of Victoria, British Columbia.
+He is former associate director of the Digital Humanities Summer Institute at the University of Victoria, British Columbia.

-In 2018, O'Sullivan publicly criticised Irish universities for focusing too much on commercially oriented "skills" to the detriment of critical thinking.
-He has also claimed that many Irish academics are working class.
+O'Sullivan sometimes writes on the subject of Irish higher education in venues such as The Irish Times.
+In 2018, he publicly criticised Irish universities for focusing too much on commercially oriented "skills" to the detriment of critical thinking.
+O'Sullivan has also claimed that many Irish academics are working class, that the humanities have a reproducibility problem, and he has also publicly criticised students for anti-social behaviour.

+He has written several features and opinion pieces on more general social and political matters for periodicals in Ireland and internationally, including The Guardian, the LA Review of Books, and The Irish Times.